heliophysicsPy/heliophysicsPy.github.io/_pages/meetings.md

 #### AGU Sessions

 * AGU 2021 abstract submissions are now open!
 Submit to our session, SH023 - Python Applications for Solar and Space Physics (Virtual-only poster session) [at this link](https://agu.confex.com/agu/fm21/prelim.cgi/Session/119817).
+Abstract submissions are due no later than 4 August 2021 at 23:59 EDT.
+Late submissions will not be accepted.